 Note: Lists of tunes presented on some of the recordings described below can be found in Berkley Moore's Shape Note Recordings Index.

 "I Belong to This Band: 85 Years of Sacred Harp Recordings" This CD, released in late 2006 by Georgians Lance Ledbetter of Dust-to-Digital Records and Matt Hinton, coproducer of the film "Awake My Soul," is a remarkable compilation of recordings by traditional Sacred Harp singers from the first ones in 1922-28 to 2006.
 The earlier singing groups, who recorded on 78 rpm's and are here represented by 17 interesting and varied remastered tracks, are Original Sacred Harp Choir (1922, TX?), Denson's Sacred Harp Singers and Quartet (1928, AL), Alabama Sacred Harp Singers (1928), Huggins and Phillips Sacred Harp Singers (1928, AL), Daniels-Deason Sacred Harp Singers (1928, AL), Lee Wells and His Jasper Alabama Sacred Harp Singers (1930), Denson-Parris Sacred Harp Singers (1934), Roswell Sacred Harp Quartet (1955, GA), and notably S. Whitt Denson singing all four parts and playing the piano (1960).
 The recording also contains 13 tracks from the 2006 Henegar-Union Convention on Sand Mountain in Henegar, AL, a very strong singing depicted in "Awake My Soul;" Accompanying the recording is a 16-page booklet containing an excellent essay and notes on each track by Prof. Warren Steel.
 Long-time traditional singers Amanda Denson Brady, Richard DeLong, and William L. Green contributed historical information.
 This recording is remarkable and probably unique for interspersing and contrasting the relatively gentle, often polished, and intimate singing styles of the older recordings, which sometimes feature piano accompaniment, with the full-voiced a cappella singing of the large 2006 convention class.
 Several interesting photos of Sacred Harp singings are presented in the booklet and on the CD jacket.
-Note (March 2015): There is currently more information about this CD on the County Records website than on the Dust-to-digital website: Order online from the websites of Dust-to-Digital or County Records online.
+Order online from the Dust-to-Digital store.

 Reissues of 78 rpm Sacred Harp Recordings from the 1920s by County Records.
 John Bealle writes: "These two long-awaited reissues represent the earliest Sacred Harp music recorded.
 They are vintage recordings of Sacred Harp singers mostly from the 1920s and 1930s released originally as commercial recordings on 78 rpm records.
 They were recorded in studios by ensembles of singers who were recruited by talent scouts or traveled on their own to record.
 The original discs have been held by collectors for many years, and County Records has done a fine job of assembling the best available source discs and digitally mastering the tracks.
 These recordings have a different sound from those made today at singing conventions.
 Most are smaller ensembles, and sometimes piano or organ accompaniment is included in the performance.
 The close-to-the-mic recording techniques of this era give an intimate glimpse at the breathtaking vocal performances from bygone years of Sacred Harp singing."
-One can order them for $13.50 each plus shipping from the County Record Web site and from the Alabama Folklife Association online store.
+However, County Records went out of business in 2018.
+Their CDs may be available on Amazon.com

 "Sacred Harp and Shape Note Singing 1922-1950s."
 This 4-CD set (JSP-77175) is a compilation by a British recording firm, JSP Records, of 81 tracks originally issued on 78 rpm.
-Many of the tracks are also found in the above three CDs, but others have apparently not been previously reissued on CD.
+Many of the tracks are also found in the above two CDs, but others have apparently not been previously reissued on CD.
 Transfers were done by Chris King and liner notes were done by Pat Harrison.
 Each track can be downloaded at no charge from a Discogs webpage with appropriate conversion software.
 Disc 1 contains singing by Dye's Sacred Harp Singers, Denson Quartet, Fa Sol La Singers, Roswell Sacred Harp Quartet, Allison's Sacred Harp Singers, and Elder Golden P. Harris.
 Disc 2 contains singing by Alabama Sacred Heart Singers, Denson's Sacred Heart Singers of Arley, Alabama ["Heart" not a misspelling here], Middle Georgia Singing Convention, Okeh-Atlanta Sacred Harp Singers, Huggins and Philips Sacred Harp Singers, Lee Wells and His Jasper Alabama Sacred Harp Singers, and Pioneer Sacred Harp Singers.
 Disc 3 contains singing by Allison's Sacred Harp Singers, Daniels-Deason Sacred Harp Singers, and Bassette Quartet.
 Disc 4 contains singing by Dye's Sacred Harp Singers, Denson-Parris Sacred Harp Singers, Denson Quartet, Georgia Sacred Harp Quartet, Moody Bible Sacred Harp Singers, and Original Sacred Harp Choir.
-This 4-CD set is available for $22.00 to 29.00 from online record outlets, such as CountySales.com and Elderly Instruments.
+This 4-CD set may be available in a few online record stores as well as Amazon.com.

 Folkways recordings available from Smithsonian Folkways .
 Most or all items in the huge catalog of Folkways LPs can be purchased as downloads or made-to-order real-time-duplicated cassettes and CD-Rs from Smithsonian/Folkways Records, a branch of the Office of Folklife Programs of the Smithsonian Institution.
-Detailed song lists for each recording can be obtained from the search engine at their Web site.
+Detailed song lists for each recording can be obtained from the search engine at their store.
 Recordings can be ordered online or by mail or fax.
 Check the Web site for prices and ordering information.
-Some of the recordings are available from Smithsonian Global Sound, a music streaming database available to libraries.
 The catalog entries that pertain to early American shape-note and Sacred Harp music are as follows:

 A number of recent commercial albums of traditional roots music contain one or more tracks of Sacred Harp singing originally recorded in the 1920s and 30s on 78-rpm records.
 Berkley Moore, John Garst, and Chris Noren have provided information about the following albums: